Crescent Egg Bake with Hollandaise Sauce

 - Preheat oven to 350°.
 In top of a double boiler or a metal bowl over simmering water, whisk egg yolks, water and lemon juice until blended; cook until mixture is just thick enough to coat a metal spoon and temperature reaches 160°, whisking constantly.
 Remove from heat.
 Very slowly drizzle in warm melted butter, whisking constantly.
 Whisk in salt.
 Transfer to a small bowl if necessary.
 Place bowl in a larger bowl of warm water.
 Keep warm, stirring occasionally, until ready to serve, up to 30 minutes.

 - Unroll crescent dough into one long rectangle; press perforations to seal.
 Press onto the bottom of a greased 13x9-in. baking dish.
 Bake 5 minutes.
 Meanwhile, in a small bowl, whisk eggs, milk, onion powder and pepper; stir in bacon and cheese.
 Spoon over crescent dough.
-Bake 10-15 minutes longer or until golden brown.
+Bake until golden brown, 10-15 minutes longer.
 Serve casserole with sauce; sprinkle with green onions.
-Yield: 8 servings.